suxxus/metric-3d/README.md

 `build`: generates the compiled app at ./build directory.

-`freddie`: Launch the server from the document root of your project.
+`freddie`: launch the server from the document root of your project.

 `dev`:  runs a dev console that reports lint and unit tests and start watching for changes at *.js files